Investors

 Our Sustainability Strategy

-The strategy, which will continue to have a commercially successful business model at its core in the future, explicitly addresses the following sustainability issues:
+The strategy, which will continue to have a commercially successful business model at its core, explicitly addresses the following sustainability topics:

-• Contribution to climate protection and reducing CO₂ in both, the housing stock and new construction (E)
+• Contribution to climate protection and CO₂ reduction in existing buildings and new construction (E),

-• Taking on social responsibility for our tenants, customers and employees (S)
+• assuming social and societal responsibility for our tenants, customers, and employees (S), and

-• Reliable, transparent and trust-based corporate governance (G)
+• reliable, transparent, and trustworthy corporate governance (G).

-E: With our 1.5°-aligned climate path, we are committing to the target of a virtually climate-neutral housing stock by 2045 with binding annual interim targets along the way.
-To ensure that the implementation is successful, we require both, a continuously high level of refurbishment and an increased, decentralized use of renewable energies for heating and powering neighborhoods.
-In this respect, the neighborhood is the main implementation level for climate protection targets and carbon reduction in the housing portfolio.
-The use of renewable energies and sustainable materials plays an important role in new construction and refurbishment.
+E: With our 1.5°C-aligned climate path, we are committed to achieving a climate-neutral building stock by 2045, with binding annual interim targets.
+Successful implementation requires both a high level of renovation depth and increased decentralized use of renewable energies for heat and power supply in our neighborhoods.
+The neighborhood is the central implementation level for achieving climate protection goals and CO₂ reduction in the building stock.
+In new construction and redevelopment, the use of renewable energy and sustainable materials plays a key role for us.

-S: As a part of society, we take on social responsibility for our tenants, customers and employees.
-We offer socially responsible, transparent rents and see the expansion of a social infrastructure incorporating innovations and new technologies that are tailored to meet people’s needs as an integral part of neighborhood development.
-Thus, we aim to design urban, environmentally friendly and affordable housing in a socially responsible manner.
-As an indispensable part of our social responsibility, we offer our employees an attractive working environment characterized by diversity and a large realm of opportunity for personal development.
+S: As a social actor, we take responsibility for our tenants, customers, and employees.
+We focus on socially responsible and transparent rents and view the expansion of needs-based, social infrastructure—including the integration of innovations and new technologies—as an integral part of our neighborhood development.
+In doing so, we aim to shape an urban, ecological, and affordable housing offer with social responsibility.
+Additionally, we face the growing challenge of a skilled labor shortage.
+To ensure a sufficient and professionally qualified workforce, we offer our employees an attractive working environment characterized by diversity and personal development opportunities.

 Loading...